 Chris Perry is co-editor of the book Ambiguous Territory: Architecture, Landscape, and the Postnatural (Actar Publishers), a special issue of PAJ: A Journal of Performance Art (MIT Press), the paper proceedings and exhibition catalog for ACADIA’s 2015 Annual Conference, the architectural monograph servo: networks and environments (DAMDI), and an issue of the book series AD (Architectural Design) titled Collective Intelligence in Design (Wiley-Academy).
 Additionally, he has published numerous articles in books, journals, exhibition catalogs, and conference proceedings.

 The following is a selection of recent publications in Scopus.
-Chris Perry has 4 indexed publications in the subjects of Arts and Humanities, and Engineering.
+Chris Perry has 4 indexed publications in the subjects of Arts and Humanities, Engineering.